 After receiving his Ph.D. in Applied Mathematics from Harvard University in 1980, Eric Roberts taught at Wellesley College from 1980-85, where he chaired the Computer Science Department.
 From 1985-90, he was a member of the research staff at Digital Equipment Corporation’s Systems Research Center in Palo Alto, California, where his research focused on programming tools for multiprocessor architectures.
-In September 1990, Roberts joined the Stanford faculty, where he is now Professor of Computer Science and a Bass University Fellow in Undergraduate Education.
+In September 1990, Roberts joined the Stanford faculty, where he remained until he retired from teaching in 2017.
+He is now the Charles Simonyi Professor of Computer Science, emeritus, and a Bass University Fellow in Undergraduate Education.

 Professor Roberts has been active in professional organizations dedicated to computer science education.
 He is a Fellow of both the Association of Computing Machinery (ACM) and the American Association for the Advancement of Science (AAAS).
 He has been a member of the ACM Education Board since 1997 and served as its chair from 2005 to 2007.
 From 1998 to 2001, Roberts served as co-chair and principal editor for the ACM/IEEE-CS Joint Task Force on Computing Curricula 2001, which published a detailed set of curriculum guidelines in December 2001.
 He also chaired the ACM Java Task Force from 2003 to 2007.